ericabxy/srd20/docs/_srd/MonstersG.markdown

 spell-like abilities, make physical attacks, and cast spells.
 In globe form, it can fly, use its light rays, and use spell-like abilities, but it cannot cast spells or use its gaze attack.
 The globe form is incorporeal, and the ghaele has no Strength score while in that form.

 A ghaele remains in one form until it chooses to assume a new one.
 A change in form cannot be dispelled, nor does the ghaele revert to any particular form when killed.
-A *[true seeing
-*[spell or ability, however, reveals both forms simultaneously.
+A *true seeing* spell or ability, however, reveals both forms simultaneously.

-Protective Aura (Su) Against attacks made or effects created by evil creatures, *[t*[his ability provides a +4 deflection bonus to AC and a +4 resistance bonus on saving throws to anyone within 20 feet of the ghaele.
-Otherwise, it functions as a *[magic circle against evil *[effect and a *[lesser globe of invulnerability, *[both with a radius of 20 feet (caster level equals ghaele's HD).
+Protective Aura (Su) Against attacks made or effects created by evil creatures, this ability provides a +4 deflection bonus to AC and a +4 resistance bonus on saving throws to anyone within 20 feet of the ghaele.
+Otherwise, it functions as a *magic circle against evil* effect and a *lesser globe of invulnerability*, both with a radius of 20 feet (caster level equals ghaele's HD).
 (The defensive benefits from the circle are not included in a ghaele's statistics block.)

-Tongues (Su) Ghaeles can speak with any creature that has a language, as though using a *[tongues *[spell (caster level 14th).
+Tongues (Su) Ghaeles can speak with any creature that has a language, as though using a *tongues* spell (caster level 14th).
 This ability is always active.

-GHOST
+## GHOST

 Ghosts are the spectral remnants of intelligent beings who, for one reason or another, cannot rest easily in their graves.